shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

   - Enter a desktop compatible URL in the **Brand URL** text field.

+    > [!NOTE]
-    **Note:** The **Brand URL** should contain the same branding that is represented on your CTV, OTT, or mobile creative.
+  > The **Brand URL** should contain the same branding that is represented on your CTV, OTT, or mobile creative.
 The Audit team will use the URL to validate the branding represented on the creative.

   - Select the **language** that is used in the creative such as French, German, or Chinese.

+    > [!NOTE]
-    **Note:** Modifying the selected language will cause the creative to be resubmitted for audit.
+>  Modifying the selected language will cause the creative to be resubmitted for audit.

  - **Self Audit**: Select this option to classify the creative on your own.
 For further guidance on self-auditing, see [Self-Auditing Creatives](self-auditing-creatives.md).

+    > [!NOTE]
-    **Note:** Self-auditing may reduce access to inventory outside of your network since many sellers only allow Xandr audited creatives.
+> Self-auditing may reduce access to inventory outside of your network since many sellers only allow Xandr audited creatives.

       Set any one of the following creative attributes:

       - **Brand**: This lets other sellers on the platform know what brands this creative is associated with in the system.
       - **Offer Categories**: This lets sellers know the offer category such as Education or Employment.
       - **Language**: The language used in the creative such as French, German, or Chinese.
       - **Technical Attributes**: It describes features associated with the creative, such as whether it is a video.
       - **Sensitive Attributes**: These are often banned by publishers.

+      > [!NOTE]
-  **Note:** The Compliance must be confirmed for self audited creatives.
+> The Compliance must be confirmed for self audited creatives.

 - **No Audit**: Select this option if you do not want the creative to be audited.

+  > [!NOTE]
-  **Note:** When selecting No Audit, this may result in the creative serving less frequently, as publishers might choose to block it.
+>  When selecting No Audit, this may result in the creative serving less frequently, as publishers might choose to block it.

 For a full description of the Xandr auditing process and the content standards for creatives running on the Xandr platform, see [Auditing Creatives](auditing-creatives.md) and [Creative Standards](creative-standards.md).
 Regardless of your audit selection, the Xandr Sherlock technology checks all creatives for overt malvertising threats and suspicious behavior.